 The intestines are a group of tubes that help filter out waste, absorb water and certain electrolytes, and digest food.

-Partially digested food first travels through the small intestine, which comprises three parts: the duodenum, the jejunum, and the ileum.
-Most digestion and absorption of food happens here.
+Partially digested food first travels through the small intestine, which comprises three parts: the

 Food then becomes feces as it travels within and through the large intestine.
 This begins with the cecum, extends to the rest of colon, and ends with the rectum.
 The rectum is the last stop for feces before expulsion occurs from the anus.